run-ai/docs/docs/admin/config/org-cert.md

 ENTRYPOINT ["sh"]
 CMD ["/usr/bin/run.sh"]
 ```
-2. Push the images to your local registry
 2. Edit the cluster configuration's for images used by Run:ai following the [S3 and Git sidecar images](./advanced-cluster-config.md#s3-and-git-sidecar-images) instructions.